Hazimsaeed/Palying_With_Data_in_R_Python/README.md

 I will try to explain the project stages by highlighting code blocks, so it will be fun to compare R code with Python code.
 Note: R code and Python code give same output.

-1. Stage one: set working dir and global output formate and import requier library
+Markup : 1.
+Stage one: set working dir and global output formate and import requier library

 ```R